-Propulsion disorders of the throat can cause trouble moving food from the upper part of the throat into the esophagus.
-People usually notice they have difficulty swallowing (dysphagia).
-Also, people with a propulsion disorder of the throat often regurgitate food through the back of the nose or inhale it into the windpipe (trachea), which causes them to cough.
+Propulsion disorders of the throat can cause trouble moving food from the upper part of the throat into the esophagus Throat and Esophagus The throat (pharynx—see also Throat) lies behind and below the mouth.
+When food and fluids leave the mouth, they pass through the throat.
+Swallowing of food and fluids begins voluntarily and... read more (the hollow tube that leads from the throat [pharynx] to the stomach).
+People usually notice they have difficulty swallowing Difficulty Swallowing Some people have difficulty swallowing (dysphagia).
+In dysphagia, foods and/or liquids do not move normally from the throat (pharynx) to the stomach.
+People feel as though food or liquids become... read more (dysphagia).
+Also, people with a propulsion disorder of the throat often regurgitate Regurgitation and Rumination Regurgitation is the spitting up of food from the esophagus or stomach without nausea or forceful contractions of the abdominal muscles.
+Rumination is regurgitation with no apparent physical... read more food through the back of the nose or inhale it into the windpipe (trachea), which causes them to cough.
 Propulsion disorders of the throat occur most often in people who have disorders of the throat muscles or the nerves that serve them.

-The most common cause of disorders of the muscles of nerves of the throat is
+The most common cause of disorders of the muscles or nerves of the throat is

 In cricopharyngeal incoordination, the upper esophageal sphincter (cricopharyngeal muscle) remains closed, or it opens in an uncoordinated way.
 An abnormally functioning sphincter may allow food to repeatedly enter the windpipe and lungs, which may lead to recurring lung infections and eventually to chronic lung disease.
 A surgeon can cut the sphincter so that it is permanently relaxed.
-If left untreated, the condition may lead to the formation of a Zenker diverticulum, a pouch that is formed when the lining of the esophagus pushes outward and backward through the cricopharyngeal muscle.
+If left untreated, the condition may lead to the formation of a Zenker diverticulum Zenker diverticula (pharyngeal diverticula) Esophageal diverticula are abnormal pouches or pockets in the esophagus.
+Rarely, they cause swallowing difficulties and regurgitation (the spitting up of food without nausea or forceful contractions... read more , a pouch that is formed when the lining of the esophagus pushes outward and backward through the cricopharyngeal muscle.